ahuacate/jellyfin/README.md

 Tweaks and fixes to make broken things work - sometimes.

 ## 00.01 VAAPI Error
-FFMPEG errors started for no known reason.
-Android Jellyfin client APP reported **Playback Error - No Compatible Streams**.
+If you get an playback error on your Android Jellyfin device APP reporting **Playback Error - No Compatible Streams**.
+This error seems to be a FFMPEG permission issue with folder /dev/dri/renderD128.
+Basically all transcodes fail.
-Fix was reinstalling VAINFO on the Proxmox Host.
+Fix was chmod 666 /dev/dri/renderD128 on the Proxmox host.
+But on rebooting a Proxmox host the /dev/dri/* permissions changed back to default.
+So best to create a rc.local script as shown [HERE](/dev/dri/renderD128).
+If that fails try reinstalling VAINFO on the Proxmox Host.

 ```
 apt remove vainfo -y &&